danzelphotos-tech/TECHIN-514---Final-Project/README.md

 Vibe Bot is a wireless, music-responsive desk robot that senses ambient audio to estimate the tempo (BPM) of music and visualizes it through a mechanical gauge, animated facial display, and dynamic lighting.
 The system consists of a separate sensing device and display device that communicate wirelessly.

-# Vibe Bot – Interactive Music-Responsive Desk Robot

-Vibe Bot is a wireless, music-responsive desk robot that senses ambient audio to estimate the tempo (BPM) of music and visualizes it through a mechanical gauge, animated facial display, and dynamic lighting.
-The system consists of a separate sensing device and display device that communicate wirelessly.

 ![Overview sketch](images/vibe_overview.png)

 ## Sensor Device (Audio Sensing Unit)